 Understanding Clear to Close

 Although clear to close is nearly the last step in the process, it isn’t quite the end.
 Most financial institutions will conduct another credit pull a few days before closing to ensure there haven’t been any significant changes to your credit report.
-If the lender sees changes in your credit report, your loan could be denied, your closing delayed or canceled, and you’ll have to start the entire process over again (maybe even finding a different home).
+If the lender sees significant changes in your credit report, your loan could be denied, your closing delayed or canceled, and you’ll have to start the entire process over again (maybe even finding a different home).
+It is possible to be denied after clear to close.

 Prevent Being Denied After Clear to Close